-In some cases VA may choose to retain files in active status and archive them after a certain period of time.
+In some cases, VA may choose to retain files in active status and archive them after a certain period of time.
 State active file retention periods, as well as archived records, in number of years, for the information and record types.
 For example, financial data held within your system may have a different retention period than medical records or education records held within your system, please be sure to list each of these retention periods.
 The VA records officer should be consulted early in the development process to ensure that appropriate retention and destruction schedules are implemented.
+If the system is using cloud technology, will it be following the NARA approved retention length and schedule?
 This question is related to privacy control DM-2, Data Retention and Disposal.

 VA will retain PII for only as long as necessary to fulfill the specified purpose(s) and in accordance with a National Archives and Records Administration (NARA)-approved record retention schedule.
-OIT retains audit records for a defined time period to provide support for after-the-fact investigations of security incidents and to meet regulatory and VA information retention requirements.
+OIT retains audit records for a defined time-period to provide support for after-the-fact investigations of security incidents and to meet regulatory and VA information retention requirements.
 A minimum of 1 year or as documented in the NARA retention periods, HIPAA legislation (for VHA), or whichever is greater.
 Audit logs which describe a security breach must be maintained for 6 years (HIPAA requirement).